 - How to create the perfect deal sheet

 - Methods to market your property that work

-Ultimately however, marketing comes down to trust, trust that relies on not only the information that you present, but how you present it.
+Ultimately however, marketing comes down to trust, trust that relies not only on the information that you present, but also just as much how you present it.

 Wholesale Property Deal Sheet Stats

 To Include or Not Include the Property Address

 Deciding whether to include an address for the property that you have a contract on is not an easy decision.
 If you include it, you risk having your deal stolen from you by other unscrupulous wholesalers, or the buyer going around you to work directly with the seller.

 On the other hand, without an address, your contract buyers don’t have any way of researching the property behind the deal and are less likely to even look at your deal sheet.

 If you have a relationship of trust with your buyers, then you should let them know the address, as it will give them the information they need to further research the deal.